Legal Advice for Compensation Insurance Claims & TPD Payouts

 Car accidents on Queensland roads and highways are unfortunate and can cause significant injury or property damage.
 A safety net is critical for financial support when something goes wrong and you have a road accident.
 Currently, the Motor Accident Insurance Commission (MAIC) covers costs associated with medical care, missed income, and the cost of your care.

-In this comprehensive blog guide, we explore MAIC, which includes its history and how it helps when you have a Queensland motor vehicle accident.
-This guide provides the necessary information about MAIC and its role in keeping you and your family safe on the roads, whether you are a pedestrian, cyclist, motorbike rider, experienced driver, or just starting.
-Legal advice can help you with the process if you have been injured in a car accident in Brisbane.
-We recommend speaking with one of our personal injury lawyers.
-It’s free to know where you stand – Call Now -1800 700 125.
+In this comprehensive blog guide, we explore MAIC, including its history and how it helps when you have a Queensland motor vehicle accident.
+This guide provides the necessary information about MAIC and its role in keeping you and your family safe on the roads, whether you are a pedestrian, cyclist, motorbike rider, experienced driver, or just starting out.

 What is the Motor Accident Insurance Commission (MAIC)?

-The Motor Accident Insurance Commission (MAIC) was set up in 1994 by the Queensland government to administer the Compulsory Third Party (CTP) insurance scheme.
-The Insurance Commissioner, who serves as Chief Executive of the MAIC Commission, is responsible for managing daily operations.
+The Motor Accident Insurance Commission (MAIC) was established in 1994 by the Queensland government to administer the Compulsory Third Party (CTP) insurance scheme.
+The Insurance Commissioner, who serves as the MAIC Commission’s chief executive, is responsible for managing daily operations.

-MAIC’s primary objective is to financially support people with motor accident-related losses or expenses.
-Including medical bills, lost income, and property damage.
+MAIC’s primary objective is to support people with motor accident-related losses or expenses financially, including medical bills, lost income, and property damage.
 This statutory organisation is funded through a combination of government grants and contributions from the insurance industry.

 Why was MAIC founded?